 The Hero Next Door edited by Olugbemisola Rhuday-Perkovich (#OWNVOICES)

 What makes a hero?
-These short stories for tweens by authors like William Alexander, Joseph Bruchac, Lamar Giles, Mike Jung, Hena Khan, Juana Medina, Ellen Oh, and R. J. Palacio, explore stories where real-life heroes spread kindness.
+These short stories for elementary and middle schoolers are by authors like William Alexander, Joseph Bruchac, Lamar Giles, Mike Jung, Hena Khan, Juana Medina, Ellen Oh, and R. J. Palacio, explore stories where real-life heroes spread kindness.

 Scary Stories to Tell in the Dark retold by Alvin Schwartz, illustrated by Stephen Gammell